Send Webhooks With Hookdeck

 API Idempotency

 Hookdeck APIs are idempotent by design and can create all necessary resources within the same API call.
 This means that you can create a Source, Destination, and Connection in a single API call without creating a new source for each new connection.
-If the Source or Destination already exists, the API will return the existing resource.
+Source or Destination already exists, the API will return the existing resource.
+To achieve idempotency of existing connection, ensure you pass the unique name

 PUT /connections